 RUSVM students are eligible to work as research assistants on many of the projects on campus.
 Learn more about the Research Assistant program here Full Details.
-Additionally, students can contact the PI of the project they desire to work with or Dr. Don Thrall.
+Additionally, students can contact the Principal Investigator of the project they desire to work with or Dr. Don Thrall.
 For a complete list of projects, click on the "Projects" link on the left side bar.

 St. Kitts Sea Turtle Monitoring Network (SKSTMN)

 Sea turtle research in St. Kitts.
 The St. Kitts Sea Turtle Monitoring Network (SKSTMN) will be accepting applications from individuals to be a Research Assistant or Team Leader in the field during the leatherback nesting season (March 1, 2014 - July 14, 2014) starting January 15, 2014.
 Full Details

 The Research Scholar student will take a semester off of their veterinary education program to focus on a specific research project.
 The student will work with a Principal Investigator to conduct research in an area of their particular interest.
 Through a supportive, mentored research experience in an established laboratory and through seminars and discussion groups on careers in science, veterinary students will gain an insight on career opportunities in biomedical research.

 For more information about the Research Student Scholars Program email Dr. Don Thrall.